jgaa/shinysocks/README.md

 - [My blog](https://lastviking.eu/_tags/shinysocks.html)

 ## Current State
-The project is currently in maintainance mode.
+The project is currently in maintenance mode.
 It just works.

 The SOCKS server works for SOCKS 4, 4a and 5 under Linux and Windows (compiled under Windows 7 with Visual